Mururunsoft

 I kept reliving the sensation, over and over.
 The crunch of bones, the tearing of flesh, the burst of blood in the air—every detail pushed my exhilaration to its peak.

-Whenever the little devil activated a light-blue card rimmed in silver, we would instantly teleport to a location far from where we were.
+Whenever the little devil activated a light-blue card rimmed in silver, we would instantly warp to a location far from where we were.
 And there, I would indulge in pure slaughter.
 My long-suppressed power reveled in this unrestricted release of violence.

 "Okay, let's move on to the next one, Lord Demon King!"